lmullen/jsr/_source/issues/vol14/grem2.markdown

 southern studies at the University of Mississippi."
 vol: 14
 year: 2012
-book-reviewed: " David W. Stowe. <em>No Sympathy for the Devil:
+book-reviewed: "David W. Stowe. <em>No Sympathy for the Devil:
 Christian Pop Music and the Transformation of American Evangelicalism</em>.
 Chapel Hill: University of North Carolina Press, 2011.
 291 pp. ISBN 978-0-8078-3458-9."